Best EU AI Act Compliance Tools Compared (2026)

 2. OneTrust AI Governance | Best for Enterprise GRC Integration

-OneTrust has expanded its established privacy and GRC platform to include AI governance capabilities, including EU AI Act compliance modules.
+OneTrust has expanded its established privacy and GRC platform to include AI governance capabilities.
+EU AI Act compliance modules are part of that expansion.

 Key strengths: